TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/clturney42-Ouput-signoff.md

 ### 4) System shall have a primary output speaker that generates acoustic sounds based on its analog input from the system. |Origin: Conceptual design and to fulfill goal of system|

 ### 5) Speaker shall be capable of outputting at a sound pressure efficiency of at least 90 dB.
+Sound pressure level(SPL) is characterized as the difference between the pressure of a sound wave and the ambient pressure of the air that it is traveling through.
+Speakers with an SPL of 84 decibels or lower are considered poor and inefficent while speakers with an efficiency of 92 or higher are considered clear and loud.
+With this in mind, a good middle ground that allows for a wide range of speakers that can output at an appropiate SPL to cover a portion of the room is a 90 dB SPL.